danielsteman/web-rs/articles/blog19.md

        cargo [OPTIONS] -Zscript <MANIFEST_RS> [ARGS]...
 ```

-This development environment can be shared across more machines, which can be powerful for engineering teams working on the same project.
+This development environment can be shared across other machines, which can be powerful for engineering teams working on the same project.
 At this point you might ask yourself: "isn't this why we have Docker?".
 This is a valid question, but dev shells with Nix flakes have some advantages.
-First, all packages that are installed come from [nixpkgs](https://search.nixos.org/packages) and are pinned to the commit, instead of external sources such as `apt` and `npm`. which are less deterministic.
-Also, with Docker you don't _have_ to pin the base image, making it less deterministic by design.
+First, all packages that are installed come from [nixpkgs](https://search.nixos.org/packages) and are pinned to the commit, instead of external sources such as `apt` and `npm`, which are less deterministic.
+Also, with Docker you don't _have_ to pin the base image, making it less deterministic when you're not [pinning by digest](https://docs.docker.com/dhi/core-concepts/digests/).
 Another advantage is that there is no overhead of a VM or container that is running on your machine.
 Instead, dependencies are kept locally in `/nix/store`, which you can actually see when you open the dev shell:

 ```bash
 (nix:nix-shell-env) bash-5.3$ which cargo